d3/d3-selection/README.md

 <a name="selection_classed" href="#selection_classed">#</a> <i>selection</i>.<b>classed</b>(<i>classes</i>[, <i>value</i>])

 If a *value* is specified, assigns or unassigns the specified CSS *classes* on the selected elements by setting the `class` attribute or modifying the `classList` property and returns this selection.
 The specified *classes* is a string of space-separated class names.
-For example, to add the classes `foo` and `bar` to the selected elements:
+For example, to assign the classes `foo` and `bar` to the selected elements:

 ```js
 selection.classed("foo bar", true);
 ```

-If the *value* is truthy, then all elements are assigned the specified *classes*; otherwise, the *classes* are unassigned from all selected elements.
+If the *value* is truthy, then all elements are assigned the specified *classes*; otherwise, the classes are unassigned.
 If the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to assign or unassign classes on each element.
 For example, to randomly associate the class *foo* with on average half the selected elements:

 ```js
 selection.classed("foo", function() { return Math.random(); });